Psvensso/react-starter-book/chapter1.md

 Based on the`--target`, TypeScript adds \_additional \_ambient declarations like`Promise`if the target is`es6`.

-Since the QuickStart is targeting`es5`, you can override the list of declaration files to be included:
+Since the QuickStart is targeting es5, you can override the list of declaration files to be included:

 ```
 "lib":["es2015","dom"]
 ```

-Thanks to that, you have all the`es6`typings even when targeting`es5`.
+Thanks to that, you have all the es6 typings even when targeting es5.

 ### Installable typings files {#installable-typings-files}

-TypeScript has several strategies of finding you .d.ts definition files.
-On of the strategies is looking in the same folder as the module was imported from.
-However many libraries JEst, React Webpack and others do \_not \_include`d.ts`files in their npm packages.
-Fortunately, either their authors or community contributors have created separate`d.ts`files for these libraries and published them in well-known locations.
+TypeScript has several strategies of finding you .d.ts definition files, one of the strategies is looking in the same folder as the module was imported from.
+However many libraries Jest, React Webpack and others do not include d.ts files in their npm packages.
+Fortunately, either their authors or community contributors have created separate d.ts files for these libraries and published them in well-known locations.

-You can install these typings via`npm`using the[`@types/*`scoped package](http://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html) and Typescript, starting at 2.0, automatically recognizes them.
-What @types are installed in the [starter project](https://github.com/Psvensso/react-starter)?
+You can install these typings via `npm` \(more on what npm is later\) using the[`@types/*`scoped package](http://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html) and Typescript, starting at 2.0, automatically recognizes them.

+What `@types` are installed in the [starter project](https://github.com/Psvensso/react-starter)?

 For instance, to install typings for react you could do
 `npm install @types/react --save`

 Be sure to verify that the @types file is on the same version as the target library file.

 For more resources on TypeScript go to their [GitHub Wiki](https://github.com/Microsoft/TypeScript/wiki)

-The TSC \(type-script-compiler\) runs in Node JS so there is where we head of in the next chapter.
+The TSC \(type-script-compiler\) runs in Node so there is where we head of to in the next chapter.